karlkfi/kpt-config-sync/docs/gcp_config.md

     to the clusters.
 This username must be valid on all clusters included in the contexts field.
 *   You may use `$HOME` to refer to your home directory in the config file.
-*   Only files in the home directory (as resolved by `$HOME`) can be specified in this config file and in kubectl config for the context.

 These are all the supported keys for the the gcp object of the installer config file.